Anthony Ainley

-Anthony Ainley (20 August 1932 – 3 May 2004) was a British actor.
-He was the fourth actor to portray the Master in Doctor Who.
+Anthony Ainley (born Anthony Holmes; 20 August 1932 – 3 May 2004) was a British actor.
+He is best known for portraying the Master in the BBC television series Doctor Who from 1981 to 1989.

-Early life
+Early life and education

-Ainley was born in Stanmore, Middlesex, the son of the actor Henry Ainley, on 20 August 1932, although his birth was not registered until January 1938 at around the time that he was admitted to the actors' orphanage.
-The birth certificates of Anthony and his brother Timothy identify their mother as Clarice Holmes and it is under this surname that they are recorded in the Official Register.
-Although no father is named on the birth certificates, Timothy's marriage certificate identifies Henry Ainley as his father.

-Under the name of Anthony Holmes, Ainley attended Cranleigh School from 1947 to 1950.
-His first job was as an insurance clerk, which was followed by a period at RADA.
-He won the Fabia Drake Prize for Comedy whilst at RADA.
-His half-brother, Richard Ainley, was also an actor.
+Anthony Ainley was born Anthony Holmes in London on 20 August 1932, the illegitimate son of actor Henry Ainley and Clarice Holmes.
+His older brother Timothy was born in 1931 during his parents' affair.
+His older half-brother was actor Richard Ainley.
+Clarice struggled as a single mother and placed her two sons in the Actors’ Orphanage around 1938.
+During World War II, Anthony and Timothy were evacuated to the United States, where they resided with the Edwin Gould Foundation in New York.
+In 1945, they returned to new orphanage premises in London.

+He attended Cranleigh School from 1947 to 1950.
+After undertaking his national service in the Parachute Regiment, he started working as an insurance clerk.
+He was involved in amateur dramatic productions, and while rehearsing an early 1950s production of Rookery Nook he was coached by future Doctor Who star William Hartnell.
+He subsequently trained at the Royal Academy of Dramatic Art, where in 1963 he began using the stage name Anthony Ainley.
+He acted in productions of Twelfth Night, You Never Can Tell and The Importance of Being Earnest.
+At RADA he won the Fabia Drake Prize for Comedy.

 Career

+Ainley made his screen debut with a bit part in the propaganda comedy film The Foreman Went to France (1942).

 Ainley's swarthy appearance tended to get him parts as villains, though an early regular role on British television was as Det.
 Sgt Hunter, sidekick to William Mervyn's Chief Inspector Rose in the second series of It's Dark Outside in 1966.
 Other notable roles include a subaltern in the 1969 film version of Oh!
 What a Lovely War, Dietz in the 1974 film version of The Land That Time Forgot, Reverend Fallowfield in the Tigon film The Blood on Satan's Claw (1971), Henry Sidney in Elizabeth R (1971), Clive Hawksworth in Spyder's Web (1972), Rev. Emilius in the BBC's adaptation of The Pallisers (1974), Johnson in the first episode of the BBC programme Secret Army (1977), and Sunley in The Avengers episode "Noon Doomsday" (1968).
 He was also one of the Hong Kong policemen who discover James Bond's supposed corpse in the opening sequence of You Only Live Twice (1967).
 Ainley played the role of the wealthy young peer Lord Charles Gilmour in the LWT series Upstairs, Downstairs (1973).